Ivar Mortensson-Egnund: Revolutionary

 Mortensson-Egnund was a powerful and intense revolutionary.
 He was arrested in 1881 when he led a rebellion in Skien in support of Johan Sverdrup, parliamentary reform and Nynorsk.
 He attempted to unify nationalism, anarchism, mysticism and religion in his poetry and his work.

 In 1883 Mortensson-Egnund became editor of the paper Fedraheimen, and served until 1889.
 Under Mortensson leadership the newspaper embraced the war against "the moneyed, ministers of state and imperialism".
 Mortensson called the magazine a "communist-anarchist organ for the country" and published extensive material from the international anarchist movement.

 In 1888 Mortensson supported Garborg as Storting representative for Hedmark; the campaign was unsuccessful.
-The following year he held a 17 May independence celebration in Tynset, where he argued against cowardliness of the members of the Norwegian Constitutional Assembly, but praised the French Revolution.
+The following year he held a 17 May independence celebration in Tynset Municipality, where he argued against cowardliness of the members of the Norwegian Constitutional Assembly, but praised the French Revolution.
 He concluded by singing La Marseillaise for shocked farmers.
-He and Garborg resigned from the Liberals and formed a workers party for Tynset and Røros.
+He and Garborg resigned from the Liberals and formed a workers party for Tynset Municipality and Røros Municipality.

 Fedraheimen ceased publication in 1891, two years after Mortensson-Egnund resigned as editor; his successor was Rasmus Steinsvik.

 Mortensson-Egnund published the anarchist magazine Fridom (freedom) from 1896 to 1899, and corresponded with the well-known Russian anarchist Pjotr Kropotkin, whose concept of voluntary cooperation influenced him greatly.
 At this time Mortensson-Egnund developed a theory that the Norwegian farmers in prehistoric times had lived in anarchic groups that he called samnøyter.